• Skip to primary navigation

 • Heat olive oil and butter in a hot pan and sear the chicken thighs skin side down until golden brown.

-• While the chicken is browning, add chicken stock, garlic, smoked paprika, garlic powder, onion powder, and Italian seasoning to the slow cooker.
-Add the seared chicken thighs, skin side up.
+• While the chicken is browning, add chicken stock, garlic, Italian seasoning, smoked paprika, garlic powder, and onion powder to the slow cooker.

 • To make a gravy, remove the chicken from the slow cooker.
 Stir in a slurry of cornstarch and water, cover, and cook for 15 more minutes.